What is Scintillation Counter?

 A charged particle loses energy when passing through the scintillator thus leaving the trail of excited molecules and atoms.
-A rapid interatomic transfer of electronic excitation energy follows, which leads to the burst of scintillator material ( luminescence characteristic.
+A rapid interatomic transfer of electronic excitation energy follows, which leads to the burst of scintillator material luminescence characteristics.
 The scintillation response, when a particle stops leading to the light output.
 The energy loss of a particle is measured when a particle passes completely through a scintillator.

 Applications of Scintillation Counter

-- There are several counters of mounted on helicopters and some pickup trucks for rapid response in case of a security situation due to radioactive waste or dirty bombs.
+- There are several counters mounted on helicopters and some pickup trucks for rapid response in case of a security situation due to radioactive waste or dirty bombs.

-- It is widely used in Screening technologies, In vivo and ELISA alternative technologies, cancer research, epigenetics and Cellular research.
+- It is widely used in screening technologies, In vivo and ELISA alternative technologies, cancer research, epigenetics, and Cellular research.